ohmycthulhu/counterfactual-on-ontologies-performance-evaluation/Specification.md

 ## Interface for example

-- `ontology` - path to the ontology
-- `examples` - list of available examples
+Examples are list of hashes where each item contain the following fields:
 - `key` - ID of the example
 - `desiredClass` - the final class.
 It may be either `string` or an object with `{name, namespace}`
 - `assertions` - the existing assertions in the individual
-  - `expectedOutcomes` - an array of expected counterfactuals.
+- `expectedOutcomes` - an optional array of expected counterfactuals.
 If it's empty or not present, the example is unsuitable for quality assurance (testing ranking):
   - each item contains the following:
     - `modifications` - array of modifications:
       - `type` - `insert`, `remove`, `modify`
       - `property` - iri of the instance's property that has been modified
       - `value` - new instance's classes' iris, used in `insert` and `modify` types.
 May be either array or a single value, depending on the property.

 ## Interfaces for classes